 Our new climate vision also leads to an increased effort towards a green transition of land-based operations in the airport area.
 In order to reach the target of an emission-free airport operation and ground transport by 2030, one of our main priorities is environmentally friendly vehicles used for various support tasks at the airport.
 Through the CPH air quality programme all partners using vehicles in the airport area collaborate on reducing ultrafine particles.
-The particular 50% fewer ultrafine particles at the airport apron in 2011-2016 and the reduction was maintained in 2017 and 2018.

-focus is on transitioning diesel vehicles to more environmentally friendly alternatives.
-Whenever a vehicle needs replacing, the option of a more environmentally friendly alternative than diesel, e.g., gas or electric. is considered.
+The particular focus is on transitioning diesel vehicles to more environmentally friendly alternatives.
+Whenever a vehicle needs replacing, the option of a more environmentally friendly alternative than diesel, e.g., gas or electric, is considered.
 CPH has a total of 29 gas-powered vehicles, as well as a number of electric vehicles for special purposes and, for now, six EVs.
-The gas-powered vehicles can be re-fuelled at our two gas stations and at least 25% of the gas pumped is biogas-based.
-In 2018, CPH also focused on the avoidance of idling with the campaign "1 minute - that's it".
+The gas-powered vehicles